what is hazard in digital electronics | Types of hazards in digital electronics

 What is Hazard in Digital Electronics

-Whenever undesirable or unwanted transitions in the output signal of digital circuits then we can call them Hazard.
+Whenever undesirable or unwanted transitions in the output signal of digital circuits then we can call them Hazards.

 Hazards are unwanted switching transients that appear at the output of a circuit due to different propagation delays of different paths.

-Here transients mean, the unwanted switching which appears in the output, will be very short in duration, like a glitch that will be removed after some time.
+Here transients mean, the unwanted switching that appears in the output, will be very short in duration, like a glitch that will be removed after some time.

 Such a transient is also called a glitch or a spike that occurs due to the Hazardous behavior of a circuit.

-There are three types of hazard which are occurred in any digital circuit:
+There are three types of hazards that occur in any digital circuit:

 1. Static hazard